Psykotikism/Mutant_Tanks/README.md

 - Nullify Hit: The Super Tank can mark players as useless, which means as long as that player is nullified, they will not do any damage.
 - Shield Ability: Wait for the Tank to throw propane tanks at you and then throw it back at the Tank.
 Then shoot the propane tank to deactivate the Tank's shield.

-6. How do I make the plugin work on only finale maps?

-Set the value of the "Finales Only" KeyValue to 1.

-7. How can I change the amount of Tanks that spawn on each finale wave?
+6. How can I change the amount of Tanks that spawn on each finale wave?

 Here's an example: